dominicnyoni/PersonalDiaryApp-JavaFX/README.md

 ###Personal Diary
-This is a simple personary diary desktop application using JavaFX
+This is a simple personal diary desktop application using JavaFX

 ### Default Login Credentials
 Default Password: password